My Podcast Playlist

 Jonathan Stark hosts this podcast as part of his consulting business, helping professionals see the lunacy in billing for projects by the hour, and providing strategies for a better way.
 Episodes post when he has something to say, and can be anywhere from a 5 minute quick study to a 30 minute interview with other professionals who have also had success pricing their services on the basis of the value their customers receive.

 These are chapel messages from the Southern Baptist Theological Seminary in Louisville, Kentucky.
-Various speakers encourage students on a variety of topics; it’s really difficult to nail down one or two to put in the description here.
-Episodes publish Tuesday and Thursday when classes are in session, and run around 30 minutes.
+Various speakers encourage students on a variety of topics; it's really difficult to nail down one or two to put in the description here.
+Episodes publish Tuesday and Thursday when classes are in session and run around 30 minutes.

 Emeritus (Inactive or Bumped for Time)

-These are podcasts that have either stopped producing new episodes, or ones I’ve had to bump simply because I didn’t have time to listen.
+These are podcasts that have either stopped producing new episodes, or ones I've had to bump simply because I didn't have time to listen.
 Consider these the “would if I could” list.
+Also, in most cases, these descriptions are what they were when they were moved there; this information may be stale.

 Skip Heitzig does both expository and topical preaching, and this podcast contains his Sunday and Wednesday sermons.
 He brings the Word in a personable style with a contemporary flair, yet he does not water down the Scripture he teaches.
 Episodes publish Wednesday and Sunday, and typically run between 45 and 60 minutes.